Building the Best Sales Team to Grow Your Agency

 Wes used the example of a heart surgeon: The surgeon is selling heart surgery but he doesn’t have all the answers, he is connected to a team and has confidence that together they can solve the problem.
 He has confidence in his team of MRI techs, anesthesiologists, etc. He knows he is connected to all the right people to solve his patients’ problems.

-The solution for agency sales teams: Sell on the fact that you are connected to all the best people in the industry.
+The solution for the best sales team for your agency: Sell on the fact that you are connected to all the best people in the industry.
 Be confident in the value that you represent and the fact that your team can solve the challenges and problems your clients face.
 Talk the talk and walk the walk.
+Be the best sales team out there.

 A No-Fail Cold Call Strategy for Agencies